Timimus: Description

 The holotype thighbone is 44 centimetres long.
 From this, a total length of the animal of 2.5 metres has been extrapolated.
 The slenderness of the bone suggest a lithe animal.
 The paratype femur is 19.5 centimetres long.
 The femora show several features that were considered diagnostic.
 There is no extensor groove between the condyles of the lower joint, which would have been a basal trait for an ornithomimosaur.
 The femoral head is anteroposteriorally flattened.
 The anterior trochanter is in a high position and reaches the level of the major trochanter.
 In 2016 the NMV P186303 specimen was estimated to be 4.3 meters (14 ft) long, and 200 kg (441 lbs) in weight.

 Phylogeny

 In 1994, the describers assigned Timimus to the "Ornithomimosauridae", with which the Ornithomimidae were meant.
 Ornithomimosaur remains from Gondwana are rare and dubious; Timimus was thus presented as proof that the group was indeed present in the Southern Hemisphere and would even have originated there.
 Immediately, however, a position within the Ornithomimosauria was doubted by Thomas Holtz.
 Today, it is recognised that Timimus shares no derived traits, synapomorphies, with the Ornithomimosauria and thus any proof it would belong to this group is lacking.
 It perhaps belongs to some coelurosaurian group; some workers consider it a nomen dubium.
-A 2012 study found it to be a valid tyrannosauroid, a conclusion supported by Delcourt and Grillo (2018).
+A 2010 study classified Timimus within Paraves, specifically as Dromaeosauridae? indet. cf. Unenlagiinae.
+A 2012 study found it to be a valid tyrannosauroid, a conclusion supported by Delcourt and Grillo (2018) who recovered Timimus as a tyrannosauroid in two phylogenetic analyses but as a sister taxon of Tyrannoraptora (outside Tyrannosauroidea) in one analysis.